jeffreydahan/adk-db-buddy/README.md

     python3 deployment/rag_create.py
     ```
 ## Running the Agent
-From the root of the project (folder above the db-buddy folder), run the following
+From the root of the project (folder above the db_buddy folder), run the following
 ```
 adk web
 ```